li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 + Run `movie_caption_crawl.ipynb` to crawl the movie subtitles.
 Switch IP if blocked by the website.

-  - The movie names are only fuzzy matched in the search box of zimuku.net.
+  - The movie names are only fuzzy matched in the search box of SrtKu.
 Some manual work is needed to remove the wrong matches.

 + Run `clean.ipynb` to clean the downloaded subtitles.